aldomann/sinia-website/README.md

-# sinia
+# Disseny i construcció d'una sinia
-Website for a secondary school project we did back in 2011
+Website for a secondary school project we did back in 2010